GoldenRed/StrongSwanVPNServer/src/README.md

 # NOTES
 - If you wish to use a raw IP adress instead of a domain remove the @-symbol in the leftid field in /etc/ipsec.conf

+# CREDITS
+This repo is based off of: https://www.digitalocean.com/community/tutorials/how-to-set-up-an-ikev2-vpn-server-with-strongswan-on-ubuntu-20-04